Having seen it mentioned in another thread thought it would be an ideal opportunity to put this one to bed...

 I must admit to being a cheese scone fan, not something you see a lot of here in Aus, but in my working days I spent a lot of time in New Zealand, and there was a cafe in Wellington which made the best cheese scones.
 I would visit the cafe every day I was in Wellington.

-Quote from: Graham on Yesterday at 12:25:12 AMI must admit to being a cheese scone fan, not something you see a lot of here in Aus, but in my working days I spent a lot of time in New Zealand, and there was a cafe in Wellington which made the best cheese scones.
+Quote from: Graham on August 20, 2025, 12:25:12 AMI must admit to being a cheese scone fan, not something you see a lot of here in Aus, but in my working days I spent a lot of time in New Zealand, and there was a cafe in Wellington which made the best cheese scones.
 I would visit the cafe every day I was in Wellington.

 was it very wet at the time that you always wore wellingtons ???

-Quote from: Browning 9mm on Yesterday at 11:15:26 AMQuote from: Graham on Yesterday at 12:25:12 AMI must admit to being a cheese scone fan, not something you see a lot of here in Aus, but in my working days I spent a lot of time in New Zealand, and there was a cafe in Wellington which made the best cheese scones.
+Quote from: Browning 9mm on August 20, 2025, 11:15:26 AMQuote from: Graham on August 20, 2025, 12:25:12 AMI must admit to being a cheese scone fan, not something you see a lot of here in Aus, but in my working days I spent a lot of time in New Zealand, and there was a cafe in Wellington which made the best cheese scones.
 I would visit the cafe every day I was in Wellington.

 was it very wet at the time that you always wore wellingtons ???